 Students will be eligible to sit for the National Certification Agency exam or the American Society of Clinical Pathology exam to become a certified phlebotomy technician.
-The phlebotomy course consists of over 80 hours of lectures and labs, held on weekends at Delta College and over 230 hours of clinical experience, covering at least 8 hours per day on weekdays at various local agencies.
+The phlebotomy course consists of over 80 hours of lectures and labs, held on weekends at Delta College and over 230 hours of clinical experience, held Monday thru Friday for a minimum of 8 hours per day during daytime hours at various local agencies.

 By getting your Phlebotomy Technician certificate at Delta College, you quickly get your foot in the door to this prestigious medical field.
 Phlebotomy is often an excellent stepping-stone to other positions available within the health care industry.

-Phlebotomy positions are available NOW in your community!
+Phlebotomy Technician positions are available NOW in your community!

 - Visit Delta College LifeLong Learning on Facebook for employment opportunity information.